YangHuNU/Checklist/README.md

 Pixel 2:
 ![alt text](https://github.com/YangHuNU/Checklist/raw/master/Screenshots/Pixel2_ScreenShots.PNG "Pixel2")

+#### Comparison Between Android Studio and React Native
+React Native is a mobile application framework while Android Studio is an IDE.
+React Native is written in JavaScript.
+One huge advantage of React native is its flexibility on cross-platform.
+As using Android Studio, I wrote majority of codes in Java and then enable the front end feature through forms.
+However, React Native seems to combine them well together as coding.

 #### Reference
 The app is made by following [the tutorial video](https://www.youtube.com/watch?v=YmRPIGFftp0&t=258s) with my own customization.
 In the video, the original app doesn't store any delete actions into a seperate file.
 Therefore, once the app is closed and reopened, any deleted items will show up again.
 I fixed the problem in my own code.